Logo

 A blog and podcast series by Bart Busschots & Allison Sheridan.

-PBS 64 of X — Bootstrap Form Layouts
+PBS 64 of X: Form Layouts (Bootstrap)

 In the previous few instalments we’ve been learning about Bootstrap forms.
 We first learned how to include standard HTML form controls like text areas, text boxes, checkboxes, radio buttons, and drop-downs into the default form layout.
 Then we learned about buttons and button groups.
 Now it’s time to learn about three alternative form layouts — inline forms, horizontal forms, and grid-based forms.